Bobleyl/shut-up-and-tweet/README.md

 * As a user I can hook-up my twitter account and post directly from the app
 * As a user I can see how many characters I have left that I can add to my tweet
 * As a user I can tag people from twitter
+* As a user I can see a list of daily checklist items to complete
+* As a user I can see statistics on my Twitter follower count
+* As a user I can see statistics on my retweet and like counts